gH7aerakaGpLTYrwVTa/Qubes-OS-101/README.md

 printf "\nNow restart VPN Qube to start VPN!\n"
 ```

-7. Clone this new VPN AppVM many times and reuse this script!
+7. Clone this new VPN AppVM many times and reuse this script as needed!

 8. Example script usage with a .ovpn file: